robertoverdecchia/code-comment-filter/README.md

 Code comment filter
 ----------------
-Script filtering comments present a git repository source code according to a predefined set of patterns.
+Script filtering comments present in a git repository source code according to a predefined set of patterns.

 Dependencies
 ----------------